cjohansen/replicant-docs/content/first-class-forms.md

    ,,,])
 ```

-`:form/submit` is the action we will implement. `:forms/edit-task` is the
+`:form/submit` is the action we will implement. `:forms/edit-task` is the type
-identifier of this particular form -- this will be tied to a function that can
+of form -- this will be tied to a function that can process it.
+The id will be
-process it.
-Finally, we pass in any additional arguments required for the
+used to address this specific instance of the form, and passed to the processing
-processing -- the task id in this case.
-This ability to pass data directly to
+function along with any remaining arguments.
+This ability to pass data directly
-the processing function obviates the need for the hidden field we used
+to the processing function obviates the need for the hidden field we used
 previously.

 So what does this new action do?

-1. It calls on a pure function associated with the form identifier, which will
+1. It calls on a pure function associated with the form type, which will return
-   return some actions.
+   some actions.
 2. It executes the new set of actions.

 That's it.
 There are several ways to do the dispatch outlined in step 1, but I
 prefer the straightforwardness of a `case` when I can get away with it.
 Since
-we're not writing a library, there is little benefit to be had from the
+we're not writing a library, there is little benefit in the indirection of
-indirection of something like a multi-method.
+something like a multi-method.

 Here's the code: